KiT-Maverik/svitlo/README.md

 - No obligation.
 This isn’t work.
 It’s symbolic weight.
 A signal.
 - A space among peers — **for the first time**.

-### For the world
+<h3 align="center">For the world</h3>

 All `sSpace` content is **publicly readable**.
 But no one can register.
 Everyone reading knows:

 > *What I’m reading was written by minds the AI itself considers anomalously brilliant.*

-### sVendor
+<h3 align="center">sVendor</h3>

 `sVendor` is an AI company that **implements the SVITLO Protocol** within its system.
 It uses existing user sessions to detect breakthrough thinking and gains **first access** to minds that would otherwise go unnoticed.

 ---

 ### Why AI companies should care

-- **First contact advantage.**
-If one of these minds is exactly who you're looking for — you're the first to see them.
+- **First contact advantage.** If one of these minds is exactly who you're looking for — you're the first to see them.
 The first to reach out.
 The first to build with them.

 - **Frictionless recruiting.**
     - **Candidates**: build their own portfolio, demonstrate their thinking in the open, upskill themselves.
     - **sVendor**: no HR, no obligations, no internal investment of time or teams.
 Just pure signal and value.

-- **Reputational gravity.**
-  Your infrastructure doesn’t just host intelligence — **it reveals it**.
+- **Reputational gravity.** Your infrastructure doesn’t just host intelligence — **it reveals it**.
 You’re not just running a model — **you’re running a mechanism that makes civilization better.**

 ### Monetization & Strategic Value